Alamance Battleground: Grounds

 Alamance Battleground State Historic Site also includes the John Allen House, which family sources suggest was constructed around 1780.
 John's sister, Amy, was the wife of Herman Husband, an agitator and pamphleteer prominent in the Regulator movement who was present at the Battle of Alamance.
 Donated by descendants of the family and moved from nearby Snow Camp to the current site, the frontier style, one room log home is furnished with restored, original pieces from the period.

 Visitors

 Guided tours of the Allen House are provided upon request.
-The visitor center has several exhibits and hosts a twenty-five-minute audio-visual program about the battle, the War of the Regulation and what life was like on the frontier of North Carolina.
-The battleground is largely handicapped accessible.
+The visitor center has several exhibits a The battleground is largely handicapped accessible.
 Ten picnic tables are available for use by visitors.
-A gift shop is located within the visitor's center.
+A gift shop is also located within the visitor center.